illinois-cs241/illinois-cs241.github.io/_docs/parallel_make.md

 ## Satisfy the rules

-Each rule depends on a set of other rules and files.
-It is important to note that each dependency is either the name of another rule or the name of a file on disk or BOTH.
+Each rule depends on a (possibly empty) set of other rules.
+It is important to note that every dependency will be a rule, even if the dependency isn't explicitly defined in the Makefile.
+For example, these two Makefiles are equivalent:

+    # Makefile 1
+    a: b
+    	echo A
+    # Makefile 2
+    a: b
+        echo A
+    b:

+Some rules might also be files on the disk.
 A rule can be satisfied if and only if all of rules that it depends on have been satisfied and none of them have failed (See what determines a failed rule in Running Commands).

-Note that you shouldn't try to satisfy rules that aren't good build rules and don't have any good build rules as ancestors.
+Note that you shouldn't try to satisfy rules that aren't "good" build rules and don't have any "good" build rules as ancestors.
 Specifically, you should not try to satisfy a rule if any of the following is true:

 1. the rule a build rule, but is involved in a cycle, i.e. there exists a path from the rule to itself in the dependency graph
 2. the rule is a build rule, but at least one of its descendants, i.e. any rule in the dependency graph reachable from the build target, is involved in a cycle